sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-06.md

 1. Open a browser and go to your [Azure Portal](https://portal.azure.com/).

-1. Sign in using an account with global administrator rights to your Azure and Microsoft 365 tenants.
+1. Sign in using an account with **Global administrator** rights to your Azure and Microsoft 365 tenants.

 1. On the sidebar navigation, select the **All resources** menu item.